Essay97/kastle-docs/docs/develop/rooms.md

 If these values are not specified, the default connection is an `OPEN`, `CONSTANT` door.

+!!! warning
+    The doors are not symmetrical by default: if you define a `north` door for a room, you still have to define a `south` door for the connected room.
+This might seem redundant, but it allows for modeling doors that can only be traversed in one direction or that lead to different destinations depending on the direction of traversal.

 ## Adding characters and items
 As we already saw, it's possible to put characters and items into rooms.
 This is the main way to characterize a room.
 Follow the dedicated guides to know how to create these objects.